-

 • Materials and polymers industry : validation of the microbiological cleanliness of primary packaging.

-The results of the sterility test help ensure regulatory compliance and demonstrate control of microbiological risk throughout the manufacturing process.
+The results of the sterility test ensure regulatory compliance and demonstrate control of microbiological risk throughout the manufacturing process.

 Related analyses